Mediterranean Bowl with Lamb Meatballs

 - Preheat the oven to 425°F.

-- Use the teaspoon of vegetable oil to grease a baking pan or dish.1 tablespoon vegetable oil for greasing the pan
+- Use the teaspoon of vegetable oil to grease a baking pan or dish, or line the pan with parchment paper.1 tablespoon vegetable oil for greasing the pan

 - Add all of the remaining ingredients (i.e. everything except for the vegetable oil) into a large bowl and mix together using your hands.1 pound ground lamb, 1 egg, lightly beaten, ½ cup panko or other dried breadcrumbs, 1 clove garlic, minced, 2 tablespoon chopped cilantro, 2 tablespoon chopped parsley, 1 tablespoon toasted sesame seeds, 1 teaspoon ground cumin, 1 teaspoon ground coriander, 1 teaspoon salt, ½ teaspoon ground cardamom, ¼ teaspoon black pepper